sparkflows/sparkflows-docs/docs/user-guide/connection/storage-connection/teradata.rst

 * Once you have copied the JDBC driver into the required folder, **restart** the Fire server with ``./run-fire-server.sh restart`` for it to register the new driver.
   This will restart the Fire services **automatically**.

-* Else, you can wait for 60 minutes and the JDBC driver will be automatically registered with Fire Insights.
+* Else, you can wait for 60 minutes and the JDBC driver will be automatically registered with Sparkflows.

 Create the TeraData Connection
 -----

 You can ceate the TeraData Connection at **Global**, **Group** or **Project** level.
 Follow the steps below:

-* Login to **Fire Insights**.
+* Login to **Sparkflows**.
 * Navigate to **Administration -> Global/Group Connections**.
 * From the Connections page, click on **Add Connection** button and choose connection level.
 An Add Connection dialog box will open.
 * Now select connection category as **Storage** and connection type as **TeraData**, as shown below.